bhxskxr/Inventory-Management-System/README.md

-# Inventory-Management-System
-A C++ Inventory Management System using Linked List for dynamic product handling.

 # Inventory Management System (C++)

 A dynamic Inventory Management System built using C++ and Data Structures concepts.
 This project simulates an inventory store where you can add, modify, delete, buy, and manage products in memory with the ability to store data in files.